 Bedroom slippers are provided as well, with ‘Happy’ and ‘Feet’ embroided on it to keep our feet happy.

 So my husband and I put on these ‘Happy Feet’ slippers.
 So, did we feel happier?
 Of course we felt happier.
 With the kid snoring away on his bunk bed and not anywhere near us that night, we pretty much get cuddlier and more.

-My most recent visit to Resorts World Genting is definitely made more enjoyable by my experience in Hotel On The Park.
+My most recent visit to Resorts World Genting is definitely made more enjoyable by my experience in Theme Park Hotel.
 I highly recommend this hotel for people who would like to spend quality time uphill with their families.

-For more information; booking and pricing for Hotel On The Park, please visit www.rwgenting.com or call 03-6101 1118
+For more information; booking and pricing for Theme Park Hotel, please visit www.rwgenting.com or call 03-6101 1118